GaryGoaWeiSiang/GaryGoaWeiSiang/README.md

 Univesity Student at UTM (Bachelor of Computer Science - Graphic and Multimedia Software)
 -----------------------------------------------------------------------------------------

-I am currently in my 1st semester of my study.
+I am currently in my 4rd semester of my study.
 I graduated from high school with STPM certificate and currently furthering my study in Universiti Teknologi Malaysia (UTM).
-The course I am currently taking is Bachelor of Computer Science (Graphics and Multimedia Software)
+The course I am currently undertaking is the Bachelor of Computer Science (Graphics and Multimedia Software).

 *   ✉️  You can contact me at [goaweisiang@graduate.utm.my](mailto:goaweisiang@graduate.utm.my)